 Leader of the Nanking Safety Zone

 The group decided to name itself The International Committee for the Nanking Safety Zone.
-The zone was set up around University of Nanking, which has a hospital (also known as Drum Tower Hospital), and some of the doctors in the committee worked there.
+The zone was set up around the University of Nanking, which had a hospital (also known as Drum Tower Hospital), and some of the doctors in the committee worked there.
 The zone also included the American Embassy in Nanking.
 The zone eventually expanded to almost 4 square kilometers, and over a dozen different refugee camps.
-John Rabe was elected as the leader of The International Committee for the Nanking Safety Zone, and committee formally organized on November 22, 1937.
-He is a Nazi Party member and German.
-It is believed then that he is the most effective person to negotiate with the Japanese army.
+John Rabe was elected as the leader of The International Committee for the Nanking Safety Zone, and the committee formally organized on November 22, 1937.
+He was a Nazi Party member and German.
+It is believed then that he would be the most effective person to negotiate with the Japanese army.

 Rape of Nanking

-After loss of Shanghai to the invading Japanese Army, leader of the Chinese government, Generalissimo Chiang Kai-Shek, had ordered a no-retreat scorched earth defense.
-In order to slow down the invading Japanese army, all transport methods including ships, roads, and such were sabotaged, but this also had the effect of bottling the civilians into the city of Nanking, then capital of China.
-Furthermore, all surrounding villages were evacuated and some villages were leveled and burned, further adding to flood of refugees into the city of Nanking.
+After the loss of Shanghai to the invading Japanese Army, the leader of the Chinese government, Generalissimo Chiang Kai-Shek, had ordered a no-retreat scorched earth defense.
+In order to slow down the invading Japanese army, all transport methods including ferries, bridges, roads, and such were sabotaged.
+Unfortunately, this also had the effect of bottling the civilians into the city of Nanking, then the capital of China.
+Furthermore, all surrounding villages were evacuated and some villages were leveled and burned, further adding to the flood of refugees into the city of Nanking.

-On December 1st, 1937, the mayor of Nanking ordered all the citizens of Nanking to moved into one of the refugee camps inside the safety zone, then evacuated with the National government, essentially leaving the Committee in charge of the city.
-While there are supposedly 100,000 Chinese soldiers ready to defend the city, most were untrained and under-equipped conscripts.
-There never was any doubt that the city is lost, the only question is how many casualties will be suffered by both sides.
+On December 1st, 1937, the mayor of Nanking ordered all the citizens of Nanking to move into one of the refugee camps inside the safety zone, then evacuated with the National government, essentially leaving the Safety Zone Committee in charge of the city.
+While there were supposedly 100,000 Chinese soldiers ready to defend the city, most were untrained and under-equipped conscripts.
+There never was any doubt that the city was lost.
+The only question was how many casualties will be suffered by both sides.

-Invading Japanese army have surrounded Nanking by December 9th, 1937, destroying all defenses outside the city walls, and have ordered the city to surrender or face annihilation.
-John Rabe boarded an American gunboat moored at Nanking to send 2 telegrams, one to Japanese Army HQ in Shanghai, one to Chiang Kai-Shek (then evacuated to Wu-Han) asking for 3 day cease-fire.
+Invading Japanese army surrounded Nanking by December 9th, 1937, destroyed all defenses outside the city walls, and have ordered the city to surrender or face annihilation.
+John Rabe boarded an American gunboat moored at Nanking to send 2 telegrams, one to the Japanese Army headquarters in Shanghai, one to Chinese leader Chiang Kai-Shek (then evacuated to Wuhan) asking for a 3-day cease-fire.
 When there was no reply from Chiang to the ceasefire, Rabe was able to convince the local Chinese commander to move all Chinese soldiers out of the safety zone.
-Rabe also managed to convince the Japanese commander to promise not to attack the zone if there are no Chinese soldiers there, though officially Japanese army does not recognize the existence of the safe zone.
+Rabe also managed to convince the Japanese commander to promise not to attack the safety zone if there were no Chinese soldiers there, though officially the Japanese army does not recognize the existence of the safety zone.

-While Japanese army did not formally invade the safe zone, smaller teams did roam the safe zone and committed smaller scale atrocities, many of which were documented by John Rabe and the safety committee, including rape, murder, arson, robbery, and more.
-Outside the safe zone, at least 1/3 of the city was burned, and hundreds of thousands were killed in an orgy of rape and killing over a week or more.
-Even the commanding general Matsui allegedly told his aide that the army had lost control.
+While the Japanese army did not formally invade the safe zone, smaller teams did roam the safe zone and committed small-scale atrocities, many of which were documented by John Rabe and the safety committee, including rape, murder, arson, robbery, and more.
+Outside the safety zone, at least 1/3 of the city was burned, and hundreds of thousands were killed in an orgy of rape and killing over a week or more.
+Allegedly, the Japanese commanding general Matsui told his aide that the army had lost control.

-In February 1938, a long list of violations were documented and sent to the Japanese Embassy in Nanking by the committee.
-Japanese Army responded by renaming the committee "Nanking International Rescue Committee", and abolishing the safe zone, ordering all residents to "go home".
-Furthermore, it had sent a cable to German government.
-As a result, John Rabe was "strongly encouraged" to return to Germany (rumored to be an order directly from Adolf Hitler himself).
-He left Nanking on February 28, 1938 and went back to Berlin.
+In February 1938, the safety committee compiled a long list of violations and had it delivered to the Japanese Embassy in Nanking.
+Japanese Army responded by renaming the committee "Nanking International Rescue Committee", and abolishing the safety zone, and ordering all civilians in the safety zone to "go home".
+Furthermore, it had sent a cable to the German government.
+As a result, John Rabe was "strongly encouraged" to return to Germany (order may have come from Adolf Hitler himself).
+He left Nanking on February 28, 1938, and went back to Berlin, Germany. .